-Our products could have defects or errors, which may give rise to claims against us, adversely affect market adoption of our Proteograph Product Suite, and adversely affect our business, financial condition, and results of operations.
+Our products could have defects or errors, which may give rise to claims against us, adversely affect market adoption of the Proteograph Product Suite, and adversely affect our business, financial condition, and results of operations.

-Our Proteograph Product Suite utilizes novel and complex technology and may develop or contain undetected defects or errors.
-We cannot assure you that material performance problems, defects, or errors will not arise, and as we commercialize our Proteograph, these risks may increase.
-We expect to provide warranties that our products will meet performance expectations and will be free from defects.
+The Proteograph Product Suite utilizes novel and complex technology and may develop or contain undetected defects or errors.
+We cannot assure you that material performance problems, defects, or errors will not arise, and as we commercialize the Proteograph, these risks may increase.
+We provide warranties that our products will meet performance expectations and will be free from material defects.
 The costs incurred in correcting any defects or errors may be substantial and could adversely affect our operating margins.

-In manufacturing our Proteograph Product Suite, we depend upon third parties for the supply of our instruments and various components, many of which require a significant degree of technical expertise to produce.
+In manufacturing the Proteograph Product Suite, we depend upon third parties for the supply of our instruments and various components, many of which require a significant degree of technical expertise to produce.
 If our suppliers fail to produce our SP100 automation instrument and components to specification or provide defective products to us and our quality control tests and procedures fail to detect such errors or defects, or if we or our suppliers use defective materials or workmanship in the manufacturing process, the reliability and performance of our products will be compromised.

-If our Proteograph Product Suite contain defects, we may experience:
+If the Proteograph Product Suite contains defects, we may experience:

-- a failure to achieve market acceptance for our Proteograph or expansion of our Proteograph Product Suite sales; - loss of customer orders and delay in order fulfillment; - damage to our brand reputation; - increased warranty and customer service and support costs due to product repair or replacement; - product recalls or replacements; - inability to attract new customers; - diversion of resources from our manufacturing and research and development departments to our service department; and - legal claims against us, including product liability claims, which could be costly and time consuming to defend and result in substantial damages.
+- a failure to achieve market acceptance for the Proteograph or expansion of the Proteograph Product Suite sales; - loss of customer orders and delay in order fulfillment; - · damage to our brand reputation; - increased warranty and customer service and support costs due to product repair or replacement; - · product recalls or replacements; - inability to attract new customers; - · diversion of resources from our manufacturing and research and development departments to our service department; and - legal claims against us, including product liability claims, which could be costly and time consuming to defend and result in substantial damages.

-In addition, we expect that our Proteograph Product Suite will be used with our potential customers' own mass spectrometry (MS) instruments or the MS instrument of a third-party service provider and the performance of these MS instruments is outside of our control.
-If such third-party products are not produced to specification, are produced in accordance with modified specifications, or are defective, they may not be compatible or perform as intended with our Proteograph.
-In such case, the reliability, results and performance of our Proteograph may be compromised.
+In addition, we expect that the Proteograph Product Suite will be used with our potential customers' own mass spectrometry (MS) instruments or the MS instrument of a third-party service provider and the performance of these MS instruments is outside of our control.
+If such third-party products are not produced to specification, are produced in accordance with modified specifications, are defective, or are not used with recommended equipment, they may not be compatible or perform as intended with the Proteograph.
+In such case, the reliability, results and performance of the Proteograph may be compromised.
 The occurrence of any one or more of the foregoing may have a material adverse effect on our business, results of operations, financial condition and prospects.

-If we do not successfully develop and deploy our Proteograph Analysis Suite, our commercialization efforts and therefore business and results of operations could suffer.
+If we do not successfully develop and deploy the Proteograph Analysis Suite, our commercialization efforts and therefore business and results of operations could suffer.

-The success of our Proteograph Product Suite depends, in part, on our ability to design and deploy our Proteograph Analysis Suite in a manner that enables the integration with our potential customers' systems and accommodates our customers' needs.
-Without our Proteograph Analysis Suite, the use of MS instruments can require expert knowledge and scalable high-performance computer infrastructure to run efficiently and can make it difficult for our customers to understand and evaluate the quality of their results.
+The success of the Proteograph Product Suite depends, in part, on our ability to design and deploy the Proteograph Analysis Suite in a manner that enables the integration with our potential customers' systems and accommodates our customers' needs.
+Without the Proteograph Analysis Suite, quality control of the workflow and data analysis is less accessible and robust and it may be difficult for our customers to understand and evaluate the quality of their results.